Frequently Asked Questions

-You find all the information about integration here, including API access, UI components integration and more.
+You can find all the information about integration here, including API access, UI components integration and more.

 An aspect is an attribute of a product or service.
 For example, “battery life” is an aspect of cellular phones and tablets, and other products. “weight” is an aspect of many products of different types, like laptops, tables and many others.
 One of Aspectiva’s key elements in its analysis is the automatic identification of aspects discussed by users.
 Some aspects refer to specific product elements while others refer to different ways people use the products.
 For example, people sometimes argue that a certain product is good for travelling, for young children, for listening to classical music or that it’s perfect as a Christmas gift.

 In Aspectiva’s analysis of user generated content, the content is broken down into aspects and each aspect is associated with a general sentiment score based on what people actually say.
 This provides an insightful view that allows users to get a lot of useful information at a glance, which otherwise would require reading through large volumes of texts.

 The ‘in general’ (‘overall’) aspect is a subset of all product opinions while the total score reflects the percentage of positive opinions among all opinions about the aspect.

 For the different aspects, each aspect is counted separately (see definition of Opinion) since each aspect mention that has a sentiment contributes an opinion about that aspect.
 For the same aspect, the algorithm picks the first mention in the review.

 ‘In general’ (‘Overall’) includes sentiment which is not associated with a specific aspect (or product attribute), but is expressed about the product in general.
 For example, when someone says “the product is great!”, this counts as “In general’, whereas if a user says “the battery life is so long”, there is a specific aspect in question – “battery life”, so in this case sentiment is counted as part of this aspect and not as part of “In general”.